 The Company's board of directors has established several means for our shareholders to communicate with the board of directors.
 If a shareholder has a concern regarding the Company's financial statements, accounting practices or internal controls, the concern should be submitted in writing to the Company's Audit Committee, in care of the corporate Secretary, at the Company's headquarters address.
-If the concern relates to the Company's governance practices, business ethics or corporate conduct, the concern should be submitted in writing to the Chairman of the Board, in care of the corporate Secretary, at the Company's headquarters address.
-All shareholder communications will be sent to the applicable director(s).
+If the concern relates to the Company's governance practices, business ethics or corporate conduct, the concern should be submitted in writing to the Chairman of the Board, in care of the corporate Secretary, at the Communications will be sent to the applicable director(s).